gocd/developer.go.cd/source/INTRO.md

+---
+description: Introduction to GoCD Developer documentation, providing help into making open source contributions to GoCD.
+keywords: open source contribution, continuous delivery open source, code contribution, gocd plugins, open source plugins, continuous delivery plugins
+---

 ## GoCD Developer Documentation

 This documentation is a work-in-progress which is not seeing much work at this point.
 Turns out documenting code is a bit of a wasteful process.
-If you are looking to contribute code, feel free to tak to the developers on [Gitter](https://gitter.im/gocd/gocd).
+If you are looking to contribute code, feel free to talk to the developers on [Gitter](https://gitter.im/gocd/gocd).

 The [Getting Started page](2/2.1.md) is probably the one that is most up-to-date and is useful to set your code up for local development.